lana/b2c-mapp-ui/docs/icons/Readme.md

 # Icons

 A component for each icon.
-Icons are now maintained in the asset project, import using `@lana/b2c-mapp-ui-assets`.
+Icons are now maintained in the assets project, import using `@lana/b2c-mapp-ui-assets`.

 [See all the available icons as .jsx](https://github.com/lana/b2c-mapp-ui-assets/tree/master/src/icons).